 Rice is not supposed to be white.
 "White rice" is just brown rice that has outer layers milled off.
 This is actually detrimental to the health value of rice as it completely removes the nutrients and minerals that are present in rice husks.
 This is partly counteracted in manufacturing by spraying white rice with a nutrient mixture.
 This is the reason you're not supposed to rinse white rice because rinsing would just wash off the spray and make the rice little more than empty calories and starches.
 On the other hand, white rice reportedly keeps longer without spoiling, so it's useful as emergency supplies where you just need calories for a few days/weeks, and don't need to worry about malnutrition in the long-run.

-Similar to rice, sugar isn't naturally white; brown sugar is its more natural state and tends to clump together, whereas white sugar doesn't and is thus easier to use in cooking and to flavor another dish at one's leisure.
+Similar to rice, sugar isn't naturally white; brown sugar (which contains some molasses) is its more natural state and tends to clump together, whereas white sugar (which is basically brown sugar minus the molasses) doesn't and is thus easier to use in cooking and to flavor another dish at one's leisure.

 On most mobile phones, the sign on the button for ending a call looks like a receiver about to get hung up.
 Of course, that has nothing to do with what actually happens, but many people still talk about "hanging up" their phone, even when they're just pressing a red button.
 Likewise, the standard "Save" icon in most office suites is a floppy disk.
 Most of the people using them don't remember what a floppy disc is.
 This is also present in video games, even ones not on the PC.
 The reason is likely due to the floppy disk symbol being so universally associated with saving due to these office suites.

 The *nix desktop GNOME averts this with its recent change to a green arrow pointing down into a file folder.
 Of course, this is an even older skeuomorphic object...